alexismgjackson-github/nanamis/README.md

 ## WHY I BUILT THIS

 I wanted to build project that built with React Router and had cart functionality.
 Ultimately, I decided to go with creating a fictional bakery after finding several beautiful images of bakery items on the Unsplash site.
+Also, I love bread!

 ## WHAT I LEARNED